 - Implanting an intrathecal baclofen pump, which stores and delivers targeted amounts of medication to the spine.

 - Selective dorsal rhizotomy (SDR) surgery, which improves communication between the brain, spinal cord, nerves and muscles.

 Over time, cerebral palsy might cause problems with muscles, bones and joints.
 Your child might need surgery to help address these issues.
 Here are a few common orthopedic treatments for cerebral palsy.

 - Single-event multilevel surgery (SEMLS) and individual orthopedic surgery procedures (typically performed on the legs).

 Following treatment, your child might need help learning how to maximize their abilities, or new ways of moving—this is called rehabilitation therapy, which might include:

 - Aquatic (pool) therapy.

 Comprehensive inpatient rehabilitation (following procedures such as orthopedic SEMLS or SDR surgery.)
 Constraint-induced movement therapy.
-Evaluations for assistive technology.
+Evaluations for orthotics, prosthetics and seating.
 Functional electrical stimulation.
 Neuromuscular electrical stimulation for feeding and swallowing disorders.
 Nutrition and feeding therapy.
 Occupational therapy.
 Physical therapy.
 Robotic-assisted locomotor training for the arms and legs.
 Speech and language therapy.
 Therapeutic recreation.

-During and/or following treatment, your child might benefit from assistive technology options like:
+During and/or following treatment, your child might benefit from orthotics, prosthetics and seating options like:

 - Augmentative and alternative communication devices.